István Sándorfi: Early life and career

 For about fifteen years he painted a series of large-scale self-portraits, sometimes told to be aggressive and theatrical in character, which gave him an ambiguous reputation with the public.
 It was written that he 'painted like an assassin'.
 From 1988 onwards the artist abandoned his disturbing images and began to concentrate and further elaborate on his technique.

 Preferring exclusive contracts, less for financial reasons than to avoid the administrative aspects of his career and a professional milieu with which he couldn't identify, Sandorfi worked with the Beaubourg Gallery from 1974 to 1976, and then for seven years with the Isy Brachot Gallery.
-From 1984 to 1988 his work was exhibited in various galleries by an interesting patron and collector and then handled by the Prazan-Fitoussi Gallery from 1990 to 1993.
+From 1984 to 1988 his work was exhibited in various galleries by a patron and collector and then handled by the Prazan-Fitoussi Gallery from 1990 to 1993.

 From 1994 to 2001, his paintings were represented by the Jane Kahan Gallery in New York.
 Visceral and self-taught in work as in life, Sandorfi since childhood distrusted 'things learned' and remained true to his personal convictions.
 He preferred to paint at night, but each day went to bed later than the day before, thus living in a perpetual time lag, which sidelined him from any social life.
 Sandorfi reconciled this isolation with his family circle (he was the father of two girls, Ange and Eve) and his emotional life.
 From 2005 the Kalman Maklary Fine Arts represented Sandorfi, and in 2007 organized the first retrospective exhibition of the artist, with a monograph of his works.